rackerlabs/technical-blog/content/blog/2021/2021-03-10-unified-data-platform-and-data-virtualization-through-polybase-part-two/index.md

 <br/>

 Now that you know the basics of Polybase, I want to share a demo that fetches data from an Azure blob external source by using SQL PolyBase.
-The post covers the prerequisites for the demo.
+This post covers the prerequisites for the demo.

 ### Demo prerequisites